 Realistically, you won’t want to divide all of your customers into distinct regions.
 There will likely be some customers who live close to multiple regions.
 Where any customers live on the region borders, we’ll add them to both regions.

 Assigning orders and tasks

 With your users and customers assigned to the right entities, assigning tasks to the right user is easy.
-When you create an order (See 'Creating Orders' for instructions), you can assign your delivery tasks to the relevant drivers.
+When you create an order, you can assign your delivery tasks to the relevant drivers.
 Customers can be assigned to drivers in the same entity as them so, in our scenario, if they’re in more than one region entity you’ll be able to pick which driver you assign the delivery tasks to when creating an order.